YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 * Allow a Source Server to connect.

 .. note::
-   When the instances have different endian-ness, create a new replication instance file as described in “Creating the Replication Instance File”
+   When the instances have different endian-ness, create a new replication instance file as described in `“Creating a new Replication Instance File” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#creating-a-new-replication-instance-file>`_

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++